Quetzaltenango Department: Climate

 The average temperature in the department of Quetzaltenango varies between 15 and 24 C, however there is wide variation due to the great difference in altitude in various parts of the department.
 On the lower Pacific slopes the temperature can reach as high as 35 C, while temperatures as low as -7 C have been recorded at higher altitudes.

 Average annual rainfall is 2000 mm in the municipality of Almolonga, and parts of the department at higher altitudes experience frost in the months from November through to March.
 The municipality of Cantel receives an average annual rainfall that varies between 2000 and 4000 mm; in Huitán it varies between 1800 and 3500 mm.

 The year is divided into wet and dry seasons, with most rain falling in July and September.
 The driest months of the year are December through to February.
 The department falls within two principal biomes, classified as subtropical moist forest and tropical and subtropical coniferous forest.
 The former is a lower altitude zone characterised by corozo palms and conacaste (Enterolobium cyclocarpum).
 The latter is higher altitude featuring pine, cypress and sycamore.

 Population

-In 2018 the department was recorded as having 799,101 inhabitants.
+The 2018 census recorded the department's population at 799,101 inhabitants.
 The inhabitants are divided between three principal ethnicities; Ladino, Kʼicheʼ Maya and Mam Maya.
 Three languages are spoken in the department, broadly corresponding to the ethnic groups; Spanish, Kʼicheʼ and Mam.
 In 2004, 40.4% of the population was listed as non-indigenous (i.e. Ladino) and 59.6% as indigenous (mainly Kʼicheʼ and Mam).
 In 1999, average life expectancy was calculated as 63.7 years.
 In the same year, 63.7% of dwellings had electricity, 70.1% had drinking water and 92.5% had sanitation.

 Each municipality is known for its different traditional indigenous dress, with the exceptions of Coatepeque, Colomba, Flores Costa Cuca and San Carlos Sija, where traditional clothing is not worn by the indigenous inhabitants.
 These trajes are manufactured by the local inhabitants themselves.